 Wash, peel, then dice the potatoes and put them in the soup, adding pine nuts and raisins.
 Season with salt and pepper and cover the vegetables with hot water: cook for 30 minutes over low heat.

 While the soup is cooking, preheat the oven to 200 degrees, arrange the bread slices on a baking tray and distributed over the cheese into slices: put the bread in the oven to brown until the cheese has melted creating a golden crust.
 Serve the boiling soup putting at the center of the plate a slice of bread and cheese and pouring the soup.
 Garnish with some washer leek and some top of fennel.

-THE PAIRING: We stay in Sardinia to match this soup to the best.
+THE PAIRING: We stay in Sardinia to best match this soup.
 We chose Iselis white, produced by Cantine Argiolas, with Nasco and Vermentino grapes.
 Is’ a wine with intense aromas of yellow flowers and tropical fruit, equally suitable for this fragrant soup.
 The taste is soft, balanced, with a very intense finish.